slowjams/Pro-ASP.NET-Core-Identity/0-IdentityServer-Source Code.md

         if (subject == null && consent.Granted)
         {
-            throw new ArgumentNullException(nameof(subject), "User is not currently authenticated, and no subject id passed");
+            throw new ArgumentNullException(nameof(subject), "User is not currently authenticated, and no subject id passed");  // <-------------conscope
         }

         var consentRequest = new ConsentRequest(request, subject);